sadia-kd/Password-Manager/README.md

 original console application, so making separate classes for that would have helped to re-use code.

-Looking at my UML Design Diagram, I would also remove the association in the PasswordManagerGui class with the Account class that I added because there is no point of having a field for it that is accessible to other methods to when it does not need to.
-It is also not even instantiated in the constructor and is only used in the addPassword() method.
-What I would do instead now is to just create a local variable.
+Looking at my UML Design Diagram, in order to achieve low coupling, I would remove the association in the PasswordManagerGui class with the Account class that I added because there is no point of having a field for it that is accessible to other methods too when it does not need to.
+It does not get instantiated in the constructor and is only used in the addPassword() method.
+What I would do instead now is to just create a local variable in the method.
 This way, no other method can access it.
-It also was not a correct way to use it since I added a field for Password Manager, so even through the local variable, an account can be added to it.
+It also was not a correct way to have a field since I also added a field for Password Manager, thus, even through the local variable, an account can be added to it.